saegl5/jiayou_delete_events/README.md

 4. Modify the search query.
 (By default, it is "Updated Meeting."
 Specifically, `myNewQuery = "Updated Meeting";`)
 5. Save and run the script.
 (Requires permission to make changes to events and authorization. ***Note also that deleting calendar events may be subject to a [use limit](https://support.google.com/a/answer/2905486?hl=en).***)

+### Web App

+To deploy the project as a web app, please consult the [development branch](https://github.com/saegl5/jiayou_delete_events/tree/development).

 <hr>
 Made with &heartsuit; in Visual Studio Code